bharatjoshi11/Https_service_assignment/README.md

 ## Working

 -> In this repo we are creating a serverless application using AWS Apigateway , s3 bucket and Lambda functions .
 Using api gateway endpoint we are triggering lambda function which have a golang code to use AWS SDK and list all the content inside our bucket according to the api path.

+-> Terraform module creating lambda , apigateway , s3 bucket , Iam role for lambda and policies for bucket